 Want to attach a Structure Sensor to something other than an iPad?
 No problem - just download the CAD specs and create your own custom bracket.

 246kb .zip with DWG, IGES, STL and STEP files.
 Last updated March 7th 2014.

 We're not just turning you loose with the starter bracket on your lonesome; we've got a couple more 3D-printable brackets coming.
-First up on the docket: We're making attachments for the iPhone, and Oculus Rift.
+First up on the docket: We're making attachments for the iPhone 6 and 6 Plus..

 Have your created your own?
 Show us your custom bracket, and if you're into sharing we'll help you get them in front of the Structure community.
 Fame and fortune will surely follow.

 OpenNI is an open source SDK that lets developers easily create middleware libraries and applications for 3D sensors.
 The Structure Sensor will support most applications and middleware libraries that have been created for OpenNI 2.
 OpenNI 1 is not supported.
 For more information visit our OpenNI 2 page.

 |Length x Width x Height||119.2 mm x 27.9 mm x 29 mm|